 The Time Management Course, on the other hand, offers a competitive value:

-This cohort of the Time Management Course is open now until July 31, 2019.
-Enroll now and receive:
+This cohort of the Time Management Course is open soon.
+Enroll and receive:

 We love purchase orders!